BIDS/people-scientific-oss/README.md

 *Telling the stories of the people powering scientific open source software*

-In this Jupyter Book - hosted on GitHub pages at [https://bids.github.io/people-scientific-oss](https://bids.github.io/people-scientific-oss/) - you'll find - and contribute to - a collection of stories highlighting the people of scientific open source software.
+In this [Jupyter Book](https://next.jupyterbook.org) - hosted on GitHub pages at [https://bids.github.io/people-scientific-oss](https://bids.github.io/people-scientific-oss/) - you'll find and contribute to - a collection of stories highlighting the people of scientific open source software.

 Explore them by navigating through the list on the left side of this page 👈